Interaction of Strong Electromagnetic Waves with Unmagnetized Pair Plasmas: End Matter

 \section{End Matter}

 \textit{Numerical simulation details---}Our numerical simulations use a highly accurate particle pusher \citep{Li+21b}, which is based on a class of exact solutions to the equations of motion, expressed as a function of proper time.
 The shape of the macroparticles is represented with quadratic splines.
 The EM field solver employs a second-order finite-difference method using a modified 16-coefficient stencil along the wave-propagation direction ($\hat{x}$).
 This implementation mitigates dispersion errors and spurious forces arising from the time staggering of electric and magnetic fields in the particle pusher \cite{Li+21a}.
-This choice requires the computational domain to be two-dimensional, and the quadratic particle splines require at least 5 cells along the $\hat{y}$ direction.
+This choice requires the computational domain to have a finite number of cells in the transverse direction; specifically, the quadratic particle splines require at least 5 cells along the $\hat{y}$ direction.
+Still, since the 5-cell-wide domain width is much smaller than all other length scales relevant for this problem, our setup is effectively one-dimensional.
 We also apply a correction to the electric current in the Fourier space, so that the charge continuity equation remains satisfied when using the modified stencil \cite{Li+21a} even when $a_0\gg1$.